swarmstack/loki/README.md

 Log into Grafana as an administrator, and add a new Data Source (Configuration > Data Sources).
 You should only need to set the Name (Loki) and provide Grafana a URL to the Loki service. swarmstack users should set this to http://loki:3100 - otherwise change 'loki' to the IP or DNS of one of your Docker nodes.

-Logs from your container stdout and stderr will now get populated into Loki by the promtail containers running on each Docker node.
-If you have a service running in a container which doesn't support writing it's output to stdout or stderr of the container (visible using "docker logs container_id" or "docker service logs service_id"), see [https://docs.docker.com/config/containers/logging/](https://docs.docker.com/config/containers/logging/) which explains what the official nginx container does by symbolically linking it's own access and error log files to the container's /dev/stdout and /dev/stderr files instead.
+Logs from your container stdout and stderr will now get populated into Loki by the container stdout and stderr via the docker daemons running on each Docker swarm node.
+If you have a service running in a container which doesn't support writing it's output to stdout or stderr of the container (visible using "docker logs container_id" or "docker service logs service_id"), see [https://docs.docker.com/config/containers/logging/](https://docs.docker.com/config/containers/logging/) which explains what the official nginx container does by symbolically linking it's own access and error log files to the container's /dev/stdout and /dev/stderr files as one workaround.